 Being exposed to this sort of noise continually can lead to work related stress and anxiety.

-Even in an office situation where there may be the low drone of airconditioning or cooling fans (sometimes know as white noise) can play a very subtle but dramatic part in affecting a person’s mental or anxious state.
+Even in an office situation there may be the low drone of airconditioning or cooling fans (sometimes know as white noise) which can play a very subtle but dramatic part in affecting a person’s mental or anxious state.